 I do miss the blood.

 I know, I’m surprised, too.
 But there’s not enough juice – carnal or emotional – in the current, goth-ish production of ‘Sweeney Todd’ at Circle Theatre.
 Not enough, that is, to make this great musical roar or sing the way it should.
-Director Joel Ferrell’s revival has the possibilities for a fresh re-imagining, which would be welcome.
-Put away the Victoriana, update a few things to our new Gilded Age of homelessness, grinding workloads and abuses of power.
+Director Joel Ferrell’s revival has the possibilities for a fresh re-imagining.
+Which would be welcome.
+Put away the Victoriana, update a few things to our new Gilded Age, with its homelessness, its grinding workloads and its abuses of power.
 But, thanks to Sarah Gay – who is so stand-out forceful in her role as Sweeney’s partner, Mrs. Lovett – this show is practically ‘The Tragedy of A Pie Shop Owner’ instead of ‘The Demon Barber of Fleet Street.’
-It’s hardly Gay’s fault; everything else is mostly just clever or underplayed – and not cut-your-throat compelling.
+It’s hardly Gay’s fault; everything else is mostly just clever or underplayed – not cut-your-throat compelling.